complimet/implimet/INSTALL.md

 # Platforms

-ImpLiMet runs under RShiny and can be easily user within RStudio on any computer platform.
+ImpLiMet runs under RShiny and can be easily run within RStudio on any computer platform.

 # Script Overview